handlebars-lang/docs/src/guide/expressions.md

 <ExamplePart examplePage="/examples/path-expressions-dot.md" show="template" />

-This expression looks up the `person` property in the input object and inturn looks up the `firstname` and `lastname` property within the `person` object.
+This expression looks up the `person` property in the input object and in turn looks up the `firstname` and `lastname` property within the `person` object.

 Pass the below input object to the template <ExamplePart examplePage="/examples/path-expressions-dot.md" show="input" />